The Paunch Knight.

 There is a Captain Arnold instead of Commissioner Gordon, who refers to Batman as his “best agent” (to keep the censors out of their pants).
 He keeps finding crooks tied up on the street with – get this! – a bat symbol on their foreheads!
 Decades before Batfleck started branding his victims – here in this first Batman outing is that mark of the beast.
 There is a Native American (true-blood Billy Wilkerson), known as “Indian Steve” whom the writers give lines like, “Me know Coulton.
 Me no see Coulton.”
 Well done, Columbia Pictures, you racist assholes!
 And I’m sure that’s Jason Robards as a young thug, who must’ve wiped this movie from his imdb page.

-One episode features Bruce donning a big-nose disguise to infiltrate Daka’s henchmen.
-Calls himself “Chuck White” and even fools Linda, who calls on him.
-It’s hilarious because now he’s crossing over into Clark Kent glasses-wearing territory.
-In one episode, Batman falls into a pit where the walls have spikes that close in on him.
-Remember when EVERY action movie had wall-spikes that closed in on the hero?
+One episode features Bruce donning a big-nose disguise to infiltrate Daka’s henchmen, calling himself “Chuck White.”
+It’s hilarious because now he’s crossing over into Clark Kent glasses-wearing territory; Linda calls on him, and we gain a greater understanding of the level of her mental retardation when even she can’t recognize him.
 Late in the serial, Daka eventually gets Linda under mind control, and that’s when we KNOW he’s mad – because the first thing he DOESN’T do is make her take her clothes off.

 In fisticuffs, Batman and Robin are pretty well-matched by the crooks, who regularly get the better of them.
 And who never fire their guns that they are usually holding.
 In one scene, a thug holding a gun walks into a room, sees Batman – and hits Batman on the head with his gun hand!
 Then, instead of just shooting him to make certain, they put Batman in a coffin.
 So this is where the practice of Having A Gun And Not Using It started!

 Suffice to say the fisticuffs, which the serial includes in almost every episode for “action,” becomes tiresome and repetitious if watched in one sitting.
-We can never hope to capture the intensity of watching this with young eyes, waiting breathlessly for the next installment, in the days when cars drove in front of rear projection screens and people accepted this as natural!
+We can never hope to capture the intensity of watching this with young eyes, waiting breathlessly for the next weekly installment, in the days when cars drove in front of rear projection screens and every pit you fell into had wall-spikes that closed in on you.
+Remember when EVERY action movie had wall-spikes that closed in on you?

 Directed by veteran B-movie maven Lambert Hillyer, THE BATMAN was taken pretty seriously in its day, yet filmic techniques and cultural norms have moved so far from this period that it is painful to watch the way people fought, the way they acted, the way they spoke, the way everyone was blocked facing the fourth wall while they spoke in a group, even the way people had to put a coin into a public phone and dial!